graphaware/neoclient-timetree-extension/README.md

 Note that the extension name `graphaware-timetree` can be changed to whatever you want.

+### Note

+As NeoClient is natively built for working with multiple Neo4j instances, the last parameters of each of the below methods is the connection alias string (default connection is used when omitted).

 ### Adding schema indexes for the TimeTree time nodes

 With this simple method, it will add the schema indexes on the Year, Month, Day, Hour, Minute, Second and Millisecond